OI-wiki/i18n/docs/search/bidirectional.md

 ???+note "Sample problem [「USACO09NOV」Lights](https://www.luogu.com.cn/problem/P2962) (original link in Chinese)"

     There are $n$ lamps.
 Each lamp is connected to several lamps, and each lamp has a switch.
-If you press the switch on one lamp, the switch status of this lamp and all the connected lamps will change.
+If you press the switch on a lamp, the switch status of this lamp and all lamps connected to it will change.
 In the beginning, all the lights are off, and you need to turn on all the lights.
-Please find the minimum number of times to press the switch.
+Please find the minimum number of operations.

     $1\le n\le 35$ .